 Cycling NZ receives grants, donations and sponsorship from various sources to assist in many areas within the organisation.
 Grants, donations and sponsorship are recognised as revenue when any obligations attached to them have been met (for example when expenditure for which the grant, donation or sponsorship was provided has been undertaken).
 Until any such obligations have been met any grants, donations or sponsorship received in cash are shown as deferred income.
-If there are no such obligations attached to the granted.
+If there are no such obligations attached to the grants, donations or sponsorship they are recognised as revenue immediately when they are granted.